 As part of the signature process when filing a return electronically, the IRS requires an identifying piece of information.
-This could be you last year's Adjusted Gross Income (AGI), last year's PIN number that you created on your prior year return or the IRS E-filing PIN number (Taxpayer issued IRS PIN).
+This could be your last year's Adjusted Gross Income (AGI), last year's PIN number that you created on your prior year return, or the IRS E-filing PIN number (Taxpayer issued IRS PIN).

 If you did not file a federal tax return last year or filed after October 15th: Select 'No' when asked if you filed a return last year.
 Our program will automatically enter '0' for your Prior Year AGI amount as the IRS does not have an amount listed in their database.

 What do I enter for my AGI if I am under 16 years of age or a first time filer?

 If you are under 16 years of age and filing for the first time, you will be required to print, sign, and mail the return to the IRS.
 IRS mailing address can be found here listed by your state and form.